moyano83/ansible-up-running/README.md

 ### How Ansible Works

 In Ansible, a script is called a playbook.
 A playbook describes which hosts (what Ansible calls remote servers) to configure, and an ordered list of tasks to perform on those hosts.
-It’s important to note the following:
+It's important to note the following:

     * Ansible runs each task in parallel across all hosts
     * Ansible waits until all hosts have completed a task before moving to the next task
     * Ansible runs the tasks in the order that you specify them

-### What’s So Great About Ansible?
+### What's So Great About Ansible?

-    * Ansible’s playbook syntax is built on top of YAML, which is a human friendly data format language
+    * Ansible's playbook syntax is built on top of YAML, which is a human friendly data format language
-    * There’s no need to preinstall an agent or any other software on the host
+    * There's no need to preinstall an agent or any other software on the host
     * Ansible is push based by default, so you control when the changes happen to the servers, althought ansible has official support for pull mode, using a tool it ships with called ansible-pull
     * Ansible Scales Down, it is easy to configure a single node
     * Ansible modules are declarative; you use them to describe the state you want the server to be in.
 Ansible comes with a large collection of modules it ships with, and modules are idempotent
-    * Ansible does not provide a layer of abstraction so that you can use the same configuration management scripts to manage servers running different operating systems, ansible playbooks aren’t really intended to be reused across different contexts
+    * Ansible does not provide a layer of abstraction so that you can use the same configuration management scripts to manage servers running different operating systems, ansible playbooks aren't really intended to be reused across different contexts

 ### Installing Ansible